DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 ## Backwards Compatibility
 <!--All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->

 This proposal is fully backward compatible.
-Tokens extended by this proposal should also be following ERC20 standard.
-The functionality of ERC20 standard should not be affected by this proposal but will provide additional functionality to it.
+Tokens extended by this proposal should also be following ERC20 standard and HTLC standard.
+The functionality of ERC20 standard and HTLC standard should not be affected by this proposal but will provide additional functionality to it.

-__TODO:__
-talk about stateful?

 ## Implementation
 <!--The implementations must be completed before any EIP is given status "Final", but it need not be completed before the EIP is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.-->